flashbots/suave-specs/specs/rigil/suave-chain.md

 	S       *big.Int
 }
 ```
 In the future the signature fields here will represent various different types of proof of computation and more.
-If the IsConfidential flag is set to false on RPC requests then the transaction will be treated as normal with null values in `ExecutionNode`, `ConfidentialComputeRequest`, and `ConfidentialComputeResult`.

 ## Node Requirements and Setup